Awowz/CS-Item-Market-Status/README.md

 Now that you have items in your inventory, you can check their live value
 - navigate to 'Profits'
-- Select your desired option of displaying all items, profile items, or single item
+- Select your desired option. either display all items, profile items, or single item.
 - a table will be generated, be sure to stretch out your console window if its warped.

 ## 🛠️ Modifications

-* currency can be changed from USD to anyother currency. change ```COUNTRY_VALUE``` and ```CURRENCY_VALUE``` to the correct correspoding values that allign with steam api guidlines.
+* Currency can be changed from USD to anyother currency. change ```COUNTRY_VALUE``` and ```CURRENCY_VALUE``` to the correct correspoding values that allign with steam api guidlines.
 USD = 1, EUR = 3 ...
+* You can change how long the delay is for the steam market.
+Warning, changing the delay per request shorter than 15 seconds you risk getting ip banned from thier service as per their TOS. value can be changed in ```constants.py``` under value ```STEAM_QUERY_DELAY```